circonus-labs/libmtev/docs-md/apireference/c.md

 #### mtev_log_stream_stats_enable

->Request the a log stream register statistics with the mtev_stats system.
+>Request that the log stream register statistics with the `mtev_stats` system.

 ```c
 mtev_boolean